revsys/django-health-check/README.rst

     from health_check.backends import BaseHealthCheckBackend

     class MyHealthCheckBackend(BaseHealthCheckBackend):
-        def __init__(self):
-            super().__init__()

         # A useful description of the health check's purpose, which
         # can be when the status is returned.
-            self.description = 'An awesome and useful health check!'
+        description = 'An awesome and useful health check!'

         # This flag indicates whether or not this plugin
         # failing with errors represents a critical health failure.
         # If False, a failure on this plugin will still
         # allow a status_code of 200 to be returned
-            self.critical = False
+        critical = False

+        def __init__(self):
+            super().__init__()

         def check_status(self):
             # The test code goes here.